intel/cm-compiler/llvm/tools/clang/docs/ClangFormat.rst

   Clang-format options:

+    -assume-filename=<string> - When reading from stdin, clang-format assumes this filename to look for a style config file (with -style=file) and to determine the language.
     -cursor=<uint>            - The position of the cursor when invoking clang-format from an editor integration
     -dump-config              - Dump configuration options to stdout and exit.
                                 Can be used with -style option.
+    -fallback-style=<string>  - The name of the predefined style used as a fallback in case clang-format is invoked with -style=file, but can not find the .clang-format file to use.
+                                Use -fallback-style=none to skip formatting.
     -i                        - Inplace edit <file>s, if specified.
     -length=<uint>            - Format a range of this length (in bytes).
                                 Multiple ranges can be formatted by specifying several -offset and -length pairs.
                                 When only a single -offset is specified without -length, clang-format will format up to the end of the file.
                                 Can only be used with one input file.
     -lines=<string>           - <start line>:<end line> - format a range of
                                 lines (both 1-based).
                                 Multiple ranges can be formatted by specifying several -lines arguments.
                                 Can't be used with -offset and -length.
                                 Can only be used with one input file.
     -offset=<uint>            - Format a range starting at this byte offset.
                                 Multiple ranges can be formatted by specifying several -offset and -length pairs.
                                 Can only be used with one input file.
     -output-replacements-xml  - Output replacements as XML.
+    -sort-includes            - Sort touched include lines
     -style=<string>           - Coding style, currently supports:
                                   LLVM, Google, Chromium, Mozilla, WebKit.
                                 Use -style=file to load style configuration from .clang-format file located in one of the parent directories of the source file (or current directory for stdin).
                                 Use -style="{key: value, ...}" to set specific parameters, e.g.:
                                   -style="{BasedOnStyle: llvm, IndentWidth: 8}"

-  General options:
+    -verbose                  - If set, shows the list of processed files

+  Generic Options:

     -help                     - Display available options (-help-hidden for more) -help-list                - Display list of available options (-help-list-hidden for more) -version                  - Display the version of this program

 When the desired code formatting style is different from the available options,